-These paleo brownies are simply perfect: they’re fudgy and dense with a crunchy, crackly top and chewy edges.
+These gluten free, paleo brownies are simply perfect: they’re fudgy and dense with a crunchy, crackly top and chewy edges.
 Not only that, they’re quick and easy to make!
-Made with almond and coconut flour, they’re gluten free, grain free, and dairy free, too.
+Made with almond and coconut flour, they’re grain free and dairy free, too.
 They’re topped with a sprinkle of flake salt for the perfect gourmet complement to these rich, delicious brownies.

-This is one recipe that I refused to quit testing until I thought it was just perfect.
-I made several batches before this ding-ding-ding winner, and none were just right beforehand.
 I wanted these paleo brownies to be fudgy but not overly dense.
-These paleo brownies needed them to have a crackly top, which seemed essentially impossible to eke out of a gluten free brownie.
+These gluten free brownies needed them to have a crackly top, which seemed essentially impossible to eke out of a gluten free brownie.
 But, hey, spoiler alert: it’s absolutely possible!
 I needed them to have chewy edges with super rich middle pieces.
 And lastly, they needed to be fully brownies, not just a shorter or slightly denser cake.

 - They’re everything I love in a brownie: fudgy, with a crackly, crunchy top, and chewy corners.
 They’re dense and rich and just sweet enough.